vshymanskyy/ViperIDE/docs/Web-REPL-Server.md

 ## Web REPL Server

 > [!IMPORTANT]
-> This connection method only works when `ViperIDE` can establish a direct network connection to your MicroPython board.
+> This connection method requires `ViperIDE` to establish a direct network connection to your MicroPython board.
 > The board acts as a web server, so usually you need to be connected to the same local network.
->
-> If you'd like to connect to your device over the internet, consider using a [Secure WebSocket Relay](./Web-REPL-Relay.md)
+> **If you'd like to connect to your device over the internet, consider using a [Secure WebSocket Relay](./Web-REPL-Relay.md)**

 #### 1. Connect ViperIDE to your device using USB